ConduitIO/conduit-connector-protocol/README.md

 #!/usr/bin/env python my-connector.py
 ```

-The compiled connector binary can be put in a `connectors` directory, which should
+The connector executable can be put in a `connectors` directory, which should
 be in the same directory as the Conduit binary.
 Here's an example:
 ```
 conduit